google-research/swirl-dynamics/swirl_dynamics/projects/genfocal/debiasing/README.md

 gsutil -m -q cp -R gs://genfocal/debiasing/climatology/1p5deg_11vars_windspeed_1961-2000_daily_v2.zarr data/era5/
 ```

+The total storage footprint should be around `80 GB`.

 ### Training a Model

 Training a model requires a configuration file.
 This file contains the paths to